Meet the Travelwise Team 2017

 Safety at the School Gate is a partnership programme run with Auckland Transport.
 The aim is to improve safety around the school gate for students who are put at risk by drivers who park illegally.

-Jerome with some of our parent walkers and Joy.
+Jerome with some of our parent walkers.

 Jerome walking with our students